megazear7/orison/src/partials/documentation/getting-started.md

 `;
 ```

-And then use this partial in our page and reuse wherever it is needed.
+And then use this partial in our page and reuse it wherever it is needed.

 #### /src/pages/index.js
 ```js